-IAB Tech Lab is orchestrating a collaborative process to educate member and non-member stakeholders, and to facilitate global input into the development of new technical standards and guidelines driving “privacy by default” addressable advertising and measurement.
+IAB Tech Lab has been orchestrating a collaborative process to educate member and non-member stakeholders, and to facilitate global input into the development of new technical standards and guidelines driving “privacy by default” addressable advertising and measurement.
 We acknowledge and encourage the many critical business and policy conversations taking place across all stakeholder groups.
 There are a number of ways for your teams globally to participate in the discussion – from business, policy, and technology perspectives.

 PROJECT REARC WEBINARS

 IAB Tech Lab hosted a series of Project Rearc Webinars.
 We’ll provide different perspectives, more information on the next steps, and how to get involved in the process.